Dimmanzo/employed/README.md

 Automated testing has been implemented using Django’s built-in testing framework, including unit tests for views, models, and forms.
 The tests cover essential functionality across the Dashboard, Jobs, and Profiles apps.

+### Types of Unit Tests Implemented:
+- **Dashboard Tests**:
+  - Verified that the employer and job seeker dashboards render correctly.
+  - Tested that job seekers can view and withdraw their applications.

+- **Job Tests**:
+  - Ensured job listings can be created, viewed, and applied for by job seekers.
+  - Validated that the job list view displays jobs as expected.
+  - Confirmed that job applications are submitted, accepted, or rejected appropriately.

-- **Implemented Tests**:
+- **Profile Tests**:
-  - Job creation, editing, and deletion workflows.
-  - Job applications to ensure proper submission, acceptance, and rejection.
-  - Authentication and role-based access (ensuring employers and job seekers have proper access rights).
-  - Filtering and searching functionalities.
+  - Checked user registration, login, and logout functionalities.
-  - Role-Based Redirection: Ensure that users with different roles (employers and job seekers) are redirected to the correct dashboard.

-- **Additional Planned Tests**:
+  - Ensured users can update their profiles and are redirected correctly based on their roles (employer or job seeker).

+### Coverage:
+- Overall test coverage is approximately **85%**, ensuring that critical paths and functionalities are thoroughly tested.

+### Total Tests Run:
+- A total of **13 tests** were executed, covering various aspects of the application.

+### Additional Planned Tests:
-  - Form Validations: Automate validation checks for required fields in job applications.
+- **Form Validations**: Automate validation checks for required fields in job applications.
+- **Additional User Interactions**: Implement tests for user feedback mechanisms, such as notifications and user role transitions.

 ---